 The usual Gmail inbox interface can seem to be quite busy, especially the left side, which can really put you off.
 The left side of the inbox features the various labels and the chats below.
 However, you can move the chats to the right side, making up for a much more cleaner look.

-To do this, head to Gmail Settings and go to the Labs tab.
-Here, find the “Right side” option and click on the “Enable” radio button.
-Once done, save the changes, after which Gmail will be reloaded.
+To do this, head to Gmail settings and open up the ‘Advanced’ tab.
+Here, find the ‘Right-side chat’ option and enable it.
+Once done, click on ‘Save Changes’ which will reload Gmail.